-The banking sector has come a long, long way in terms of technological advancements and simplification of processes.
+The banking sector has come a long, long way in terms of adopting new technology for simplifying processes.
 One of the key drivers for gaining a sustainable competitive advantage in this industry is to understand your customers.
 Embracing advanced analytics tools can help banking sector companies to have a comprehensive view of customers’ requirements and the current market trends.
-Additionally, analytics tools help bankers to identify weaknesses, fix potential problem areas, alert decision makers to unforeseen events, and even forecast future results based on decisions the company might make.
+Additionally, analytics tools help bankers to identify weaknesses, fix potential problem areas, alert decision-makers to unforeseen events, and even forecast future results based on decisions the company might make.
 That’s not all, here are some more benefits that analytics offer companies in the banking sector:

 The banking sector is built on risk.
 Therefore, it is essential for players in this industry to carefully evaluate each transaction and investment.
 Using analytics tools, businesses can get new insights into their systems, transactions, customers, and environments to help them avoid specific risks.
 For instance, banks can determine the factors that could cause borrowers to default on loans and design new programs to circumvent those elements.
 Another essential benefit of analytics in the banking sector is that it makes operations transparent so that institutions can detect internal or external fraudulent activity and identify past patterns to prevent future fraud.

 By using advanced analytics tools, banks can identify new sources of growth and new business models.
-In addition, the banking sector companies can analyze the gaps in their current operations and enhance their services using analytics.
-The data gathered from various analysis can help players in the banking industry to correctly identify the segments that are the most profitable to them and improve their capabilities accordingly.
-Banks can use the analytics data to retain high-value customers, market the right products to them and decide which segments to invest in for the highest return.
+In addition, banking companies can analyze the gaps in their current operations and enhance their services using analytics.
+The data gathered from the various analyses can help players in the banking industry to correctly identify the segments that are the most profitable to them and improve their capabilities accordingly.
+Banks can use the analytics data to retain high-value customers, market the right products to them, and decide which segments to invest in for the highest return.

-Analyzing historical data is an essential criteria for decision-making in any industry.
-In the banking sector, analytics tools can help spot patterns, address issues that may have gone unnoticed and set goals to improve upon the past metrics.
+Analyzing historical data is an essential criterion for decision-making in any industry.
+In the banking sector, analytics tools can help spot patterns, address issues that may have gone unnoticed, and set goals to improve upon the past metrics.